This guide is based on capacity planning for Single-Node, Cluster and VictoriaMetrics Cloud docs.

 Note: if you have more than one Prometheus, you need to run this query across all of them and summarise the results.

-This query shows how many datapoints are inserted into vminsert, i.e. this metric does not take into account the increase in data due to replication.
+This query shows how many samples are inserted in VictoriaMetrics before replication.
 If you want to know ingestion rate including replication factor, use the following query:

 Queries per Second #

-The larger the time range and the more series need to be scanned - the more expensive the query is
+The larger the time range and the more series are needed to be scanned - the more heavy and expensive query is.

 Retention Period/Disk Space #

-The Retention Period is the number of days or months you store the metrics.
-It affects the disk space.
-The formula for calculating required disk space is **Replication Factor * Datapoint Size * Ingestion rate * (Retention Period in Seconds +1 Retention Cycle(day or month)) * Free Space for Merges (20%) **.
+The Retention Period is the number of days or months for storing data.
+It affects the disk space usage.
+The formula for calculating required disk space is the following:

 The Retention Cycle is one day or one month.
 If the retention period is higher than 30 days cycle is a month; otherwise day.

-The typical data point size requires less or around 1 byte of disk space.
-Keep at least 20% of free space for VictoriaMetrics to remain efficient with compression and read performance..
+Keep at least 20% of free space for VictoriaMetrics to remain efficient with compression and read performance.

 Calculation Example #

 VictoriaMetrics requires additional disk space for the index.
-The lower Churn Rate means lower disk space usage for the index because of better compression.
-Usually, the index takes about 20% of the disk space for storing data.
-High cardinality setups may use >50% of datapoints storage size for index.
+The lower Churn Rate, the lower is disk space usage for the index.
+Usually, index takes about 20% of the disk space for storing data.
+High cardinality setups may use >50% of storage size for index.

-You can significantly reduce the amount of disk usage by specifying Downsampling and Retention Filters that are lower than the Retention Period.
-Both two settings are available in VictoriaMetrics Cloud and Enterprise.
+You can significantly reduce the amount of disk usage by using Downsampling and Retention Filters.
+These settings are available in VictoriaMetrics Cloud and Enterprise.
+See a blog post about reducing expenses on monitoring for more techniques.

 Align Terms with VictoriaMetrics setups #